Biden says US strikes against Houthi rebels will continue as bombardment has yet to deter militants

-WASHINGTON (AP) — President Joe Biden said Thursday that U.S. military strikes against Iranian-back Houthi rebels in Yemen will continue, but he acknowledged that the American and British bombardment has yet to stop shipping attacks by the militants on vessels in the Red Sea.
+WASHINGTON (AP) — President Joe Biden said Thursday that U.S. military strikes against Iranian-backed Houthi rebels in Yemen will continue, but he acknowledged that the American and British bombardment has yet to stop the militants' attacks on vessels in the Red Sea that have bedeviled global shipping.

+A U.S. official said the United States conducted a fifth strike Thursday morning that targeted another missile launcher site.
+The official spoke on the condition of anonymity to provide details that were not yet public.

 Biden said the U.S. would continue the strikes in an exchange with reporters before departing the White House for a domestic policy speech in North Carolina.